AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 unless they have default values.
 Since C++17, the constraint was relaxed.
-Instead, you can skip to define the templates arguments explicitly, if the _constructor_ is able to deduce all template parameters (that don’t have a default value).
+Instead, you can skip to define the templates arguments explicitly, if the _constructor_ is able to deduce all template parameters (that don't have a default value).
 (If there is no constructor, then class template argument deduction fails.)